Mollusks: Profile and Information

 • Conservation Status: Several species are either threatened or endangered; one is extinct

-About 85,000 species of molluscs is known.
+About 85,000 species of mollusks are known.
 Molluscs are the largest marine phylum, comprising about 23% of all the named marine organisms.

-Many under the molluscs family live in freshwater and terrestrial habitats.
-They are highly diverse, in size, anatomical structures, in behavior and also in habitat.
+Many under the mollusk family live in freshwater and terrestrial habitats.
+Their size, anatomical structures, behavior, and habitat are highly diverse.

-The phylum is sub-divided into 8 to 9 families, of which two are entirely extinct, ‘Cephalopod’ molluscs such as squid, cuttlefish and octopuses are the most neurologically advanced in all invertebrates while the ‘Gastropod’ sare by far the most numerous molluscs and account for 80% of the total classified species; snails and land slugs are under this group.
+The phylum is sub-divided into 8 to 9 families, of which two are entirely extinct, ‘Cephalopod’ mollusks such as squid, cuttlefish, and octopuses are the most neurologically advanced in all invertebrates, while the ‘Gastropod’ sare by far the most numerous mollusks and account for 80% of the total classified species; snails and land slugs are under this group.

 Molluscicide

-A pesticide is an overall term for any chemical substance used for killing or eradicating unwanted animals, insects, plants or any other organism.
+A pesticide is an overall term for any chemical substance used to kill or eradicate unwanted animals, insects, plants, or other organisms.

-While herbicides and insecticides usually dominate most conversation concerning pesticides, used in relation to large scale agriculture, but sometimes used for domestic or commercial purposes.
+While herbicides and insecticides usually dominate most conversations concerning pesticides used in relation to large-scale agriculture, they are sometimes used for domestic or commercial purposes.

-Other targeted pesticide types include; nematicides, rodenticides, avicides, etc. As earlier stated in this article, each of these terms refers to a pesticide targeted to specific animal or group of animals.
+Other targeted pesticide types include nematicides, rodenticides, avicides, etc. As stated earlier in this article, each term refers to a pesticide targeted at a specific animal or group of animals.

-Molluscicides also known as snail pellets, snail baits or slug pellets are pesticides used against molluscs, which are usually used in agriculture or gardening, In other to control gastropod pests specifically slugs and snails that are well known by farmers and gardeners as some of the most annoying and destructive pests.
+Molluscicides, also known as snail pellets, snail baits, or slug pellets, are pesticides used against mollusks.
+They are usually used in agriculture or gardening to control gastropod pests, specifically slugs and snails.
+They are well known by farmers and gardeners as some of the most annoying and destructive pests.

-They can destroy the leaves and fruits of a large variety of plants- both old plants and young sprouts.
+They can destroy many plants’ leaves and fruits- old plants and young sprouts.

-According to the University of California Integrated Pest Management Program; “Slugs and Snails feed on a variety of living plants and on decaying plant matter”.
+According to the University of California Integrated Pest Management Program, “Slugs and Snails feed on various living plants and decaying plant matter.”

-They continued in stating that; “They chew irregular holes with smooth edges in leaves and flowers and can clip succulent plant parts.
-They also can chew fruits and young plant barks, because they prefer succulent foliage or flowers, they primarily are pests of seedlings and herbaceous plants but they also are serious pests of ripening fruits that are close to the ground such as tomatoes and strawberries.
+They continued by stating that; “They chew irregular holes with smooth edges in leaves and flowers and can clip succulent plant parts.
+They also can chew fruits and young plant barks because they prefer succulent foliage or flowers.
+They primarily are pests of seedlings and herbaceous plants, but they also are serious pests of ripening fruits close to the ground, such as tomatoes and strawberries.
 They also feed on foliage and fruit of some trees; citrus is especially affected.”

-Biochemical Engineers of the U.S. Army Corps explained that various type of molluscicides typically has similar modes of action.
+Biochemical engineers of the U.S. Army Corps explained that various molluscicides typically have similar modes of action.

-By affecting the amount of water in the molluscs body, the molluscicide put the slugs or snails on the path to organ failure and inhibits healthy body functions.
+By affecting the amount of water in the mollusk, the molluscicide puts the slugs or snails on the path to organ failure and inhibits healthy body functions.

 • Oxidizing molluscicides